Affiliate links on Android Authority may earn us a commission. Learn more.

 Neither Google nor Microsoft discloses the exact number of searches or active users they serve each day, but third-parties paint a clear picture of who is in the lead.
 Broadly speaking, nine in every ten searches take place on Google.

-According to Statista, Google enjoys an 84% market share in the desktop search engine race and the lead extends to 95% in the mobile market.
-Bing puts up an admirable fight with a nearly 9% market share in the PC space, but it doesn’t even break past the one percent market share mark on mobile.
+According to Statista, as of February 2023, Google enjoys an 83.5% market share in the desktop search engine race and the lead extends to 95% in the mobile market.
+Bing puts up an admirable fight with over 9% market share in the PC space, but it doesn’t even break past the one percent market share mark on mobile.
 While these numbers may seem bleak, it’s worth keeping in mind that Bing gets over 12 billion searches every single month.

 Bing serves one in every ten computer searches worldwide, but it's more popular in some countries.